actualbudget/actual/docs/contributing/project-details/architecture.md

 ### Electron Notes

-* Generally speaking, it is unlikely that features/fixes you contribute to actual will require electon-specific changes.
+* Generally speaking, it is unlikely that features/fixes you contribute to actual will require electron-specific changes.
 If you think that is likely feel free to discuss on github or in the actual discord.

 * Details of the motivation behind the usage of WebSockets in the electron app can be found in the [Pull Request](https://github.com/actualbudget/actual/pull/1003) where the changes were made.